mcibique/vue-testing-examples/README.md

 });
 ```

 It's looking really nice now.
-The clock was able to move our test 2s ahead, check the state, move another 2s, check, move another 2s and do a final check.
+The clock was able to move our test 2s ahead, checked the state, moved another 2s, checked, moved another 2s and did a final check.
 The callback was executed after multiple calls to `this.clock.tick()` and not synchronously during `created()` lifecycle event.
 Lolex also supports mocking of other global functions manipulating time, see their [API reference](https://github.com/sinonjs/lolex#api-reference).
 Lolex is also capable to work with mocked global objects.
 Let's consider a scenario from [Mocking global objects](#mocking-global-objects):

 ```js